fiskl-accounting/help-docs/docs/Style-Guides/word-list.md

 ### select
 Use for clickable or tappable items.

-Example: "Select Vendors and then Bill"
+Example: "Select Client and then Invoice"

 ### setup (n., adj.), set up (v.)
 One word as a noun or adjective, two words as a verb.